google/fhir-data-pipes/doc/docs/concepts/concepts.md

 The key concepts that underpin the OHS Analytics components are:

-1. **ETL Pipelines:** ETL Pipelines and Controller can be configured to continuously transform FHIR data into an analytics friendly Parquet on FHIR format.
+1. **ETL Pipelines:** ETL Pipelines and Controller can be configured to continuously transform FHIR data into an analytics friendly "Parquet-on-FHIR" schema.
 2. **Deployment approaches**: The pipelines are designed to accommodate various deployment approaches in terms of scalability; from a single machine to a distributed cluster environments.
-3. **Query simplification approaches:** Once the data is transformed into an analytics-friendly format, it should be queried.
+3. **View layer for query simplification:** Once the data is transformed into an analytics-friendly format, it should be queried.
 Multiple approaches are provided and/or showcased to flatten FHIR schema to make developing analytics solutions easier.